muratk5n/thirdwave/en/README.md

 most of their advantage in recent opinion polls.
 It means Portugal will have a stable government to oversee the application of EU pandemic recovery funds"

 ---

-I see no reason for picking fights with fossil folk.
-As long as there is no fracking, (natgas) flaring to generate the stuff, and they are not preferred over the green option, fossil-to-H2 is fine, great even, it will generate plenty revenue for them as it does generate plenty of energy for the consumers.

----